Learn how to make a DIY Calvin and Hobbes costume for a boy or man. Use regular clothes and add a stuffed tiger for a quick and easy costume.

-Well, I do have a very blond, very active little boy so I thought it would be perfect to have him be Calvin for Halloween.
+Well, I do have a very blond, very active little boy (so far he is not as mischievous as Calvin) so I thought it would be perfect to have him be Calvin for Halloween.
 I loved putting this easy costume together, and he loved running around in it!

 I just think this costume is so fun and cute.
 My son got to wear regular comfortable clothes, and he got a new stuffed animal out of it.

 When I first put Hobbes on his back he kept walking in a circle to see what it was.
 I just hand basted the stuffed tiger on, but you could add a strap to make the tiger into a something like a bag so it’s easier to take on and off.